 Traditionally, English has been characterized as having 12 tenses: simple past/present/future, past/present/future perfect, past/present/future progressive, and past/present/future perfect progressive.
 However, only past and present refer to tense.
 Perfect and progressive are also forms of the verb but refer to aspect rather than tense.
 Although the term compound tenses is sometimes applied to the combination of tense and aspect (such as past perfect or present progressive), a less ambiguous term for these 12 forms is conjugations (variations in form according to grammatical categories such as tense, person, and number).

-Aspect in English generally refers to the manner in which an action or event is perceived or experienced, usually as completed (perfect/perfective) or in progress (progressive/continuous).
-Semantically, English aspect refers to the relationship of an event (E) to a point of reference (R).
-An event, action, or process (and, under certain conditions, state) is perceived as a completed unit (perfect aspect) or an uncompleted/ongoing unit (progressive aspect) before, during, or after a point (period of reference) in the past, present, or future.
+Aspect generally refers to the manner in which an action or event is perceived or experienced, usually as completed8F (perfect/perfective) or in progress9F (progressive/continuous).
+Semantically, English aspect refers to the relationship of an event (E) to a point of reference (R).10F An event, action, or process (and, under certain conditions, state) is perceived as a completed unit (perfect aspect) or an uncompleted/ongoing unit (progressive aspect) before, during, or after a point (period of reference) in the past, present, or future.
 Both event and reference are regarded from the vantage point of the present (P).
 The reference provides a backdrop against which to view more clearly the event from the present time, just as a stage background helps highlight the players for the audience.

 Since we are only figuratively watching the event, we can (at least in the past and future perfect and progressive) use adverbials to change its position relative to the reference, as in the examples below.
 The perfect is marked by a form of the primary auxiliary verb have followed by a past participle, and the progressive by a form of the primary auxiliary verb be followed by a present participle.
 In both structures, the auxiliary verb is marked for tense.
 In many structures referring to future time, the modal auxiliary will or shall is included before the primary auxiliary.
-In such cases, the primary auxiliary is no longer marked for tense, as all modals are consistently followed by the infinitive form of the verb, which does not show tense (thus its designation as infinitive, or non-finite).
-The auxiliary and participle (had read, was reading, etc.) always indicate the event (E).
+In such cases, the primary auxiliary is no longer marked for tense, as all modals are consistently followed by the infinitive form of the verb, which does not show tense (thus its designation as infinitive, or non-finite).11F The auxiliary and participle (had read, was reading, etc.) always indicate the event (E).
 In the examples, (E) and (R) verbs are color designated.